 Belonging to the Panthera genus and Felidae family, lions are majestic animals.
 The IUCN (International Union for Conservation of Nature) recognizes two sub-species of lions – the African and the Asiatic lions.
 This AnimalSake article has enlisted 8 different species of lions with pictures.

 The genus Panthera includes lions, tigers, jaguars, leopards, and snow leopards.
-Basically, the members of this genus are the only felines that have the ability to roar.
-Rightly called ‘the king of the jungle’, a lion is certainly unparalleled when it comes to roaring.
-Unlike the robust roar of males that can be heard when the male defends his territory, females roar gently while calling their cubs.
-Primarily nocturnal in nature, lions hunt at night, and sleep during the day.
-They are the only cats that display sexual dimorphism, which means that the males differ from the females in terms of appearance.
-Also, they are the only cats that live in social groups called prides.
+These are the only cats that can truly roar.
+Lions are rightly called ‘the king of the jungle’.
+Males roar to defend their territory, while females roar gently to call their cubs.
+Lions hunt at night and sleep during the day.
+They are the only cats that display sexual dimorphism — which means the males look different from the females.
+They are also the only cats that live in social groups called prides.

-While one of the male African lions leads a pride, which consists of 2-3 males, and 10-12 females.
-The females are related to each other, and never leave the pride.
-On the other hand, Asiatic lions are solitary.
-Their interaction with females is confined to mating.
-The African lion is the tallest animal among the members of Felidae family, and they are also second largest in the Felidae family.
+A typical pride has 2-3 males and 10-12 females.
+The females are all related to each other and never leave the pride.
+Asiatic lions are different — they are mostly solitary, and males only spend time with females when mating.
+The African lion is the tallest member of the Felidae family, and also the second largest.

-Currently, wild lions exist only in the sub-Saharan Africa, and a very small number of Asiatic lions (a sub-species of African lions) is found in the Gir Forest Reserve in Gujarat, India.
-The population of Asiatic lions had declined to a mere 18 animals in 1893.
-But thanks to the conservation efforts, the population is now around 400.
-The African lions were classified as Vulnerable in 2004, but their numbers are declining, with their population estimated to be between 23,000 and 39,000.
-With the population down to less than 1,500, they are meeting the criteria for regionally Endangered in the West Africa.
+Today, wild lions live only in sub-Saharan Africa.
+A very small group of Asiatic lions survives in the Gir Forest Reserve in Gujarat, India.
+The population of Asiatic lions had fallen to just 18 animals in 1893.
+Thanks to conservation efforts, it has now recovered to around 400.
+African lions were listed as Vulnerable in 2004.
+Their total population is estimated to be between 23,000 and 39,000.
+In West Africa, numbers have dropped to fewer than 1,500 — low enough to be considered regionally Endangered there.

 Information About Lions